marcobuontempo/mocssa/README.md

 - [Secrets of drawing with CSS and a single DIV](https://javascript.plainenglish.io/secrets-of-drawing-with-css-and-a-single-div-ce9930ec9050)

 ## Contributing
 This project is open-sourced and accepting contributions.
-Please refer to [CONTRIBUTING](CONTRIBUTING.md) file for details
+Please refer to the [CONTRIBUTING](CONTRIBUTING.md) file for detailed instructions

+***Or, TLDR***
+1. Clone project locally, & create a new branch to work in
+1. `npm install`
+1. `npm run create-artwork`, & follow the instructions in your terminal
+1. Edit `/src/artworks/{ArtworkName}/styles.module.css` to create your artwork
+1. Commit, push, & submit pull request

 ### *Thanks to all contributors!*
 <a href="https://github.com/marcobuontempo/mocssa/graphs/contributors">